ldeso/hugo-flex/README.md

 {{< contact "/success" >}}
 ```

-### On-Click Soundcloud Player
+### Soundcloud Player

-An on-click Soundcloud Player is inserted with the shortcode:
+A Soundcloud Player may be inserted with the shortcode:

 ```
 {{< soundcloud 123456789 >}}
 ```

-The parameter is a track ID and can be extracted from the "embed" sharing menu on the track webpage.
+The parameter is a track ID that can be extracted from the "embed" sharing menu on the track page.

 ## Custom CSS and JS

 ### Site-Wide

-Custom CSS and JS can be added to all the pages on the website.
-To do so, the relevant filenames must be added to the website config file:
+Custom CSS and JS can be added to all the site pages at once.
+To do so, their filenames can be added to the site configuration:

 ```yaml
 params: